tintii/goK8sAutoDocs/README.md

 # goK8sAutoDocs

+!THIS PROJECT IS UNFINISHED AND EXPERIMENTAL!
+I work on it when time permits :)

 A Kubernetes resource monitoring and documentation tool that provides consolidated access to cluster resources, versions dashboard, and auto-documentation capabilities.

 ## Features